What We Do

 In addition, EFI will enlist the strategic views of an international Advisory Board.
 The members will convene once a year for brainstorming on the most important areas in which EFI can contribute and be available for discussions as needed.
 The Advisors may also participate directly in projects of specific interest.

-Under the leadership of Ernest Moniz, EFI is committed to publishing objective analysis-based reports on important energy issues to inform policy makers, regulators and others engaged in debates on public policy.
+Under the leadership of Ernest J. Moniz, EFI is committed to objective analysis-based reports on important energy issues to inform policy makers, regulators and others engaged in debates on public policy.
 Consistent with the prior practice of the principals, EFI seeks multi-source funding, including from relevant industries, for its products.
 Once a study is initiated, the work and the results are EFI’s; they are in no way vetted or approved by any sponsor, public or private.
-All EFI analysis will be published and publicly available.
+All EFI analysis is published and publicly available.

 The Energy Futures Initiative, Inc. is a nonprofit organization operating under the District of Columbia Nonprofit Corporation Act.
 We are located at 900 17th St. NW, Suite 1100, Washington D.C., 20006.